fiinix/fiinix.github.io/_posts/2014/december/2014-12-17-a-very-merry-carlos-christmas-playlist.md

 layout: post
 title: "A Very Merry Carlos Christmas Playlist"
 date: 2014-12-17 T 22:30 UTC
-tags : [Christmas, Music, Playlist]
+tags : [Christmas, Music]
-category: personal
+category: Life
 excerpt: In which I give you, most handsomest of readers, a carefully curated playlist of classic Christmas songs, modern Christmas songs and Gregorian chant songs.
 color: "#244a97"
 color2: "#85a8d4"